 I go to God for truth, not for unconditional love; and so I’m missing out.

-God, not a Helicopter Mom, but a Doting One
+God Is Not a Helicopter Mom, but a Doting One

 I’m going to keep calling God, “Mother God” in my prayers and mind, and think about Her as someone who dotes on me, is really always seeking not only my welfare, and that of others, but my happiness.
 Wow, how different is that!